ChiroKatze07/vivi-vgm-desktop-player/README.md

 This is a simple Python-Programm to play to Radio from your Desktop!
 Just click Play/Pause, you can enable the Video-Stream and change the volume!

+Requires Python to be installed on your PC, and you have to run the following in your CMD: pip install python-vlc yt-dlp requests beautifulsoup4

-(It's in German, but you can change it easily in the code)
+(The UI is in German, but you can change it easily in the code)